EIA 1956 resolution chart: Features and operation

 Used with early monochrome TV systems, this chart was useful in measuring image resolution, determined by inspection of the image as displayed on a CRT.

 On such systems an important measure is the limiting horizontal resolution, affected by hardware and transmission quality (vertical resolution is fixed and determined by the video standard used, usually 525 lines or 625 lines).

 Usage

+RMA 1946 Resolution Chart

+The RMA 1946 Resolution Chart was transmitted by NTS and NOS in the Netherlands, SRG SSR in Switzerland, VRT and RTBF in Belgium, RTP in Portugal, TVP in Poland, TVB in Hong Kong, Venevisión in Venezuela (525-lines variant; in conjunction with Indian-head test pattern), WISN-TV in Milwaukee, Wisconsin (525-lines variant) and on low-powered experimental transmissions by Philips Natuurkundig Laboratorium in Eindhoven (NL) and Istanbul University in Turkey.